cst-rameez/core-v-mcu/docs/doc-src/ip-blocks/apb_adv_timer.rst

 APB Advanced Timer
 ==================

-The Advanced Timer supports four programmable timers called "channels", typically used for PWM generation.
+APB Advanced Timer generates PWM for the Core complex or CPU subsystem by the use of four programmable timers called "channels".
 These four timers can be configured independently to support four unique PWM generation parallely.

 Features
 --------